learn-co-students/module-2-code-challenge-round-1-nyc01-seng-ft-04-mod-2-code-challenge---pizza-restaurants-1590156306/README.md

 Add a validation to RestaurantPizza to ensure that each Pizza can only appear once on the same Restaurant's menu.
 Update the error handling on the RestaurantPizza creation form to show this validation error.

-### 8. Advanced: Display Count of Restaurants on Pizza Index Page
+### 8. Advanced: Display Count of Restaurants on Pizza Index Page - DONE

 On the Pizza index page, display the number of Restaurants that have that Pizza next to each Pizza's name.